We think that you should be taking Bing more seriously as part of your Paid Search strategy.

 On top of all of this, we can clearly see from the 2016 roadmap that Bing are investing heavier in their Ad buying platform.
 The need for this has recently been evident after the up to one week outage that some advertisers saw with Bing reporting (see Search Engine Land, 2016).

-But what does all of this mean for my Bing strategy?
+But what does all of this mean for your Bing strategy?

 After this rocky patch for Bing, it can’t get any worse right?
 Cough.